JohnCoene/javascript-for-r/_book/1-02-basics.md

 </html>
 ```

-One final thing to note for future reference, though not limited to the ids or classes most such selection of elements from the DOM are done with those where the pound sign refers to an element's id (`#id`) and a dot relates to an element's class (`.class`), just like in CSS.
+One final thing to note for future reference: though not limited to the ids or classes most of such selection of elements from the DOM are done with those where the pound sign refers to an element's id (`#id`) and a dot relates to an element's class (`.class`), just like in CSS.

 ```html
  <!–– index.html ––>